If you’ve read up about ETF investing as a Singaporean, you’re probably familiar with the topic of Ireland-domiciled ETFs vs US-domiciled ETFs.

 In other words, it makes sense that investing in VOO will be the more economical option initially.

-But eventually, it will tip in favour of investing in CSPX when the annual cost of 0.25% outweighs the fixed brokerage fee of 16.20 USD.
+Eventually, it will tip in favour of investing in CSPX when the annual cost of 0.25% outweighs the fixed brokerage fee of 16.20 USD.

 We can determine this tipping point by taking 16.20/0.25% = 6,480 USD = 8,680 SGD.